 Did you read that last part?
 Plunge into the frozen sea, underneath the ice?

 “Stepping out of the sauna, our steaming bodies walked toward a hole in the ice to plunge into the Baltic Sea.
 A few minutes later we emerge, screaming and shivering, enjoying a typical Finnish experience!”

 The Finlandese sauna is such an integral part of the Finnish culture.
-In America, we tend to view it with an association for health clubs and hotels, used after a workout, but for the Fins, it is a part of their everyday life.
+In America, we tend to view it with an association for health clubs and hotels, used after a workout, but for the Finns, it is a part of their everyday life.
 There are 5 million Finnish people and 2 million saunas in Finland – which is well over one per household and on average, 99% of the Finnish have had a sauna last week!

 “Guess what?
 I loved it!”

 It really was one of those fun evenings handing out ina Finlandia sauna.
-Generally, there is a sauna day for the men and a sauna day for the women, but for our group, since we only had one day and the designers of the trip wanted to make sure we were all able to experience a Finnische sauna, the society made an exception and hosted us all together at Sauna Seura.
+Generally, there is a sauna day for the men and a sauna day for the women, but for our group, since we only had one day and the designers of the trip wanted to make sure we were all able to experience a Finlandese sauna, the society made an exception and hosted us all together at Sauna Seura.
 However, we were instructed to wear our bathing suits, but generally, the Finnish go naked.

 Introduction to the Finnish Sauna Culture